Tourist Map of Snowdonia – Unveiling Peaks and Adventures

 Schedules and Prices

-Most attractions in Snowdonia operate from 9:30 am to 5 pm, although hours can vary depending on the season.
+Most attractions in Snowdonia are open from 9:30 am to 5 pm, although hours can vary depending on the season.
 It's always best to check the official website of the attraction for the most up-to-date information.
 As for prices, entrance fees to most attractions range from £10 to £25 for adults, with discounts available for children, seniors, and families.

 Safety Tips